ibtissamwannas/responsive_travel_app/README.md

-# 🌍 Travel App UI - Flutter
+# 🌍 Tour App UI - Flutter

 A **responsive** and **minimalist** travel app UI built with Flutter.
 The app features a **drawer menu**, a **list of places**, and a **detailed view when clicking on a place**.